 Reporter vs Journalist

 Difference between reporter and journalist is not so hard to understand once you realize that one is a sub-category of the other.
-When we see news on TV, we come across persons who present news, views and opinions about an incident or an event.
+When we see news on TV, we come across persons who present news, views, and opinions about an incident or an event.
 These people are referred to as reporters.
-But if you happen to watch a current affairs program where there is a panel discussing an incident or any social issue, you will find that the main anchor introduces panelists as journalists and reporters.
-This is confusing as people cannot make out the distinction between a reporter and a journalist.
-Often times, people use these terms interchangeably which is also a wrong practice.
-This article will attempt to highlight the differences between a reporter and a journalist based upon their functions and roles in order to erase any confusion about these professions from the mind of the reader.
+But, if you happen to watch a current affairs program where there is a panel discussing an incident or any social issue, you will find that the main anchor introduces panelists as journalists and reporters.
+This can be confusing when people cannot make out the distinction between a reporter and a journalist.
+Often times, people use these terms interchangeably, which is a wrong practice.
+This article attempts to highlight the differences between a reporter and a journalist based upon their functions and roles in order to erase any confusion about these professions from the mind of the reader.

-• A journalist can be a reporter while a reporter need not always be a journalist
+• A journalist can be a reporter while a reporter needs not always be a journalist.

 • A reporter is the person who talks on TV and radio and needs a presentable personality whereas a journalist is often behind the scenes.